Diagnosis

 • Consider mental health history or life stressors that may affect symptoms.

-FND is not an “umbrella” or catch-all diagnosis – it’s essential that a thorough medical assessment is completed as part of the diagnostic process.
+FND is not an “umbrella” or catch-all diagnosis.
+It’s essential that a thorough medical assessment is completed as part of the diagnostic process.

 Tests and Clinical Signs

-FND is identified through positive features seen during the neurological exam – not simply because scans or tests are “normal.”
+FND is identified through positive features seen during the neurological exam, and not simply because scans or tests are “normal.”
+Some of the clinical indicators a Neurologist might use include:

 Hoover’s Sign